HiroinaProtagonist/internship-application-fullstack/README.md

 If I copied, or copied and modified, a large block of code, I included a reference to the source of the original code above the block.

-I have included a list of references at the very bottom of this document.
+I have included a list of references at the very bottom of index.js.
 Those link to the template gallery resources that I found helpful.
 I thought that information might be useful to someone.

 ### 4. Work Completed: